spree/spree/guides/content/integration/terminology.md

 ## Messages

-Messages are the core of the Integrator platform.
-A single action within a Spree store can result in several discrete Messages being sent to multiple Endpoints.
+Messages are the core of the Spree Commerce hub.
+A single action within a storefront can result in several discrete Messages being sent to multiple Endpoints.
 A Message can be created in one of two ways:

-1. Indirectly as the result of events within a Spree store which the Integrator discovers when it polls the store.
+1. Indirectly as the result of events within a Spree Commerce storefront which the hub discovers when it polls the store.
 Examples of such events are new customers, orders, and shipments.
 2. In response to a Message that is being processed by an Endpoint.

 ### Attributes